3 sisters, all drum majors, reflect on fall sport cancellations amid COVID-19

 The Westcott family in Media, Delaware County has a very musically unique household.

-Erica, 20, attends Villanova University, while 19-year-old Rachel attends West Chester University.
+Erica, 20, attends West Chester University, while 19-year-old Rachel attends Villanova University.
 Nicole, 17, is a student at Penncrest High School.

+Prior to college, Erica and Rachel Westcott were also drum majors at Penncrest High School like their little sister Nicole.

 The sisters say many people don't realize the drum major is a position of leadership, much like the captain of a sports team.